 Shakan: to dwell (Strong’s 7931, 7932 (verbs), 7933 (noun)) Root: שָׁכַן Sounds like: shaw-kahn This week begins the Fall Feast of Sukkot.
 I wrote about the meaning of the word sukkot last year.
 To review, it is a temporary shelter made as a remembrance of the time when the Jewish people wandered through the desert without a permanent home.… Continue reading Shakan: The DWELLing Place

-Kippur: Atonement (3722, 2724 (ransom), 3725) Root: כִּפֻּר Sounds like: kaphar, kopher, kippur Yom Kippur (Yom=Day, Kippur=Atonement) begins Tuesday at sundown.
+Kippur: Atonement (3722, 2724 (ransom), 3725) Root: כִּפֻּר Sounds like: kaphar, kopher, kippur Yom Kippur (Yom=Day, Kippur=Atonement) begins Tuesday at sundown this year (2019).
 It is the most solemn date on the Jewish calendar... a day of fasting and prayer and great confession, when the sins of the people are laid out before God.
-According to Jewish tradition,… Continue reading Kippur: ATONEMENT, Breaking the Barrier
+According… Continue reading Kippur: ATONEMENT, Breaking the Barrier